 As you begin to get more rural, finding local connections gets more complicated.
-Since many of Ireland’s attractions are in rural places, bus travel in Ireland can feel quite restrictive as a primary means of seeing the country.
+Since many of Ireland’s attractions are in rural places, bus travel in Ireland can feel quite restrictive as a primary.

 You can find some pretty cheap car rentals in Ireland.
 I would strongly recommend renting a car for at least some of the time you plan to travel here.

 By far the best way to get around Ireland is by campervan.
 Campervans are great because you are travelling with a mobile shelter and kitchen that is capable of parking just about anywhere for the night.

 Whilst campervan rentals in Ireland are not cheap, you do end up saving money on accommodation and cooking for yourself.
 The biggest win for going the campervan route is unprecedented freedom.
 The list of benefits to renting a campervan in Ireland goes on and on.

 Really enjoy a place you went for a day hike and want to sleep there?
 Easy.

 Interested in parking super close to a popular attraction so that you can be the first one to arrive in the morning?
 Sorted.

 Want to snuggle up with your lover, sip tea, and read whilst it is pouring rain outside?
 No problem.

 Curious to know if a castle is really haunted at night so you need to park close to it?
 Bam.